Blog

 The impact of recent executive actions on refugees in the U.S.

 At the outset, it is important to note that policies are evolving quickly and we do not yet know how all changes will be implemented.
 One of the most immediate and significant effects is the halt in processing of I-730 follow-to-join applications for certain family members of resettled refugees.
-This directly affects refugees who arrived
+This directly affects refugees

 Demystifying the U.S. Nonimmigrant Visa Process